4 ways to automate staff one-to-ones

 Available on: Standard.

-One-to-One #4 builds on the locked-rhythm cadence by adding a photo_input for the agreed actions (often a photo of handwritten notes or a whiteboard the manager and direct report shared during the conversation) plus a signature from each side: the manager and the direct report.
-The signatures convert the canvas from a manager's record into a co-signed record, which is what ACAS guidance recommends for capability-process 1-to-1s and what tribunal cases routinely reference when assessing whether a PIP was managed fairly.
+What it is: The photo one-to-one plus a signature from each side: the manager and the direct report.
+The signatures turn the canvas from a manager's record into a record both sides signed.
+That is what ACAS guidance recommends for capability-process 1-to-1s, and what tribunal cases often look at when judging whether a PIP was managed fairly.

-A 50-store regional retailer with an HR-led PIP process is the canonical operator.
-When a direct report is on a PIP, the 1-to-1 cadence is weekly and the record matters: did the manager actually discuss the specific PIP objectives, did the direct report agree, were the actions specific.
-Pre-evidence, the record was a manager's tick-list with no direct-report input.
-Post-evidence, the canvas captures a photo of the agreed actions (often the whiteboard or the notebook the conversation produced), a manager signature confirming the rating and decision, and a direct-report signature confirming they agree the conversation happened as described.
+In practice: Take a 50-store regional retailer with an HR-led PIP process.
+When a direct report is on a PIP, the 1-to-1 happens weekly and the record matters.
+Did the manager actually discuss the specific PIP goals?
+Did the direct report agree?
+Were the actions specific?
+Before evidence capture, the record was a manager's tick-list with no input from the direct report.
+After evidence capture, the canvas holds a photo of the agreed actions (often the whiteboard or the notebook the conversation produced), a manager signature confirming the rating and decision, and a direct-report signature confirming they agree the conversation happened as described.
 If the direct report later claims they were never told what they needed to improve, that signature on the timestamped canvas is the answer.

 - Manager signature: a clear commitment to what was discussed and agreed

-- Direct-report signature: proof the direct report saw and agreed the conversation happened as recorded, key for PIP-defence in tribunal contexts
+- Direct-report signature: proof the direct report saw and agreed the conversation happened as recorded, which is key for defending a PIP in tribunal cases

-When to upgrade from this version: when you want AI to brief the manager on what the direct report flagged last week (Poppi reading the team chat), gate the 1-to-1 based on workload, or post the agreed actions to a follow-up system.
-Those variations are coming in the next post update.
+When to upgrade: When you want AI to brief the manager on what the direct report flagged last week (Poppi reading the team chat), flag a 1-to-1 that's overdue, or post the agreed actions to a follow-up system.
+Those versions are coming in the next post update.

 How to pick the right version